harbour/core/harbour/contrib/rddsql/readme.txt

 has a corresponding SDD.
 SDD driver implements a specific part of data exchange interface between SQLBASE and SQL server.

-   A few additional functions are also implemented, ex.
-HB_SQLCONNECT().
-Usualy these functions are just a shorter version of corresponding rddInfo() call.

 3. Modifying database